nju-websoft/ACORDAR/README.md

 # ACORDAR

 ACORDAR is a test collection for ad hoc content-based dataset retrieval, which is the task of answering a keyword query with a ranked list of datasets.
 Keywords may point to the metadata and/or the data of a dataset.
+For details about the construction of this test collection, please refer to the following paper.

 ## Paper and Citation